PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/DailyItemFarmer.md

 1. As with all LGPE programs, Right Joycon is required.
 This program will not run otherwise.
 2. System time: Un-synced
 3. Text speed: Fast
+4. If you have CFW and sys-botbase running, you must disable ld-mitm or the game will crash.

 ## Instructions